Sorry, you need to enable JavaScript to visit this website.

 Will a bigger benefit be enough to fund my retirement?

-Around 1 in 5 U.S. residents receive social security benefits, though Social Security was never designed to be a person’s sole or most prominent source of income once retired.7,8 Many financial professionals suggest you’ll need to have saved about 80% of your working income to cover your cost of living in retirement, and Social Security should help with a portion of that because it’s based on your total lifetime earnings.
-It’s a good idea to contribute to a 401(k) plan, an IRA or another tax-advantaged type of investment account to help grow your nest egg.
+Around 1 in 5 U.S. residents receive Social Security benefits, though Social Security was never designed to be a person’s sole or most prominent source of retirement income.8,9 Many financial professionals suggest that an amount around 80% of your annual income can cover your cost of living in retirement, and Social Security should help with a portion of that because it’s based on your total lifetime earnings.
+It’s a good idea to contribute to a 401(k) plan, an IRA, or another tax-advantaged type of investment account to help grow your nest egg.

 What if I don’t plan on collecting Social Security in 2025?

 You can begin collecting Social Security checks as early as age 62.
 But if you’re not ready to file in 2025, you may get the best of both worlds.
 Not only will your benefits be higher the longer you wait to claim, but you’ll also be able to benefit from next year’s estimated COLA increase.
-You become eligible for COLA increases starting from the year you turn 62, even if you don’t apply until age 70.
-That’s because inflation adjustments are automatically factored into future payments.9
+That’s because inflation adjustments are automatically factored into future payments.10

 Where can I access my Social Security account?